threlte/threlte/apps/docs/src/routes/core-transition/index.md

 - **How would I set the x-axis of the position?**

 Props can be used with dot-notation to pierce into objects. `mesh.position.x = 5` translates to `<T.Mesh position.x={5} />`

+- **What is `args`?**

+In three.js objects are classes that are instantiated.
+These classes can receive one-time constructor arguments, e.g. `new THREE.SphereGeometry(1, 32)`.
+With threlte, constructor arguments are always passed as an array via `args`.
+If `args` change later on, the object must naturally get reconstructed from scratch.
+This is an expensive operation and should be avoided.

 ## Attaching things